 3. He upgraded the ten pages to fifty pages July 31st

-When I found that email in my inbox at the end of July, that’s when I allowed myself a bit of excitement and hope.
-The thing is that as a querying writer, you deal with rejection on a depressing scale – over eight years of querying five manuscripts, I’d received hundreds of rejections, many of them after an agent had read part of or even all of my manuscript (writers don’t get past the query stage most of the time).
-Agents rarely take on new clients – they can receive thousands of queries in a year and only end up signing a few writers.
+Ho boy, was I excited when I found that email in my inbox at the end of July.
+The thing is that as a querying writer, you deal with rejection on a depressing scale – over eight years of querying five manuscripts, I’d received hundreds of those sad little emails, some of them after an agent had read part of or even all of my manuscript (to those unfamiliar, it’s a small win if an agent reads past your query letter and opening pages).
+Agents rarely take on new clients – they can receive thousands of queries in a year and only end up signing with a few writers.
 Many agents aren’t open to submissions at all.
 So when Joshua asked for fifty pages, he graduated from Another Agent Who Will Definitely Reject Me to An Agent Who Will Probably Reject Me.

-I ended up running into Joshua a number of times at WorldCon, which culminated in dinner before the Hugo Awards on Sunday.
-We ate Indian food and he critiqued my fifty pages, and at the end he asked me to edit my beginning and send the pages back to him when they were ready.
+I ended up running into Joshua a number of times at WorldCon, and I managed to only butcher the first conversation I had with him, scrape by the following two, then act like a normal human being by the end of it.
+All that culminated in an invitation to dinner before the Hugo Awards on Sunday.
+We ate Indian food and he critiqued my fifty pages, and at the end he asked me to send the pages back to him once I was done editing.

 I was ecstatic.
-Not only did I get to sit down and eat dinner with a New York City literary agent, but his feedback was really good, and I was now chomping at the bit to dive back into edits.
+Not only did I get to sit down and eat dinner with a New York City literary agent, but his feedback was really good, and I was now champing at the bit to dive back into writing.

 Here’s what happened in the months following WorldCon: